avasaris/GasDistribution/README.md

 # GasDistribution
-The algorithm for the calculation of facts of gas delivery to avoid overloads.
+The algorithm for the changing volume of the delivered gas to avoid overlimits.